Kumar-DataSavvy/PwC-Switzerland-Power-BI-Virtual-Internship/README.md

 Customers with annual subscriptions.

-Customers with automatic payments.

 • If no Tech Support, Device Protection, and Online Security are provided then the chances of customers churning are high.

 • payment method like Electronic check also makes a significant impact on the churning decision.

 • There is no relation between gender with churning.

-• senior citizens are less likely to churn rate.
+• senior citizens are less likely to churn.

 • Customers with any dependents or partners are churning less likely, whereas the non-dependents and non-partners customers are more likely to shift.